FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 tag: Generative Adversarial Neural Networks
 ---

-This is a beginner level tutorial for generating images of handwritten digits using a [Deep Convolutional Generative Adversarial Network](https://arxiv.org/pdf/1511.06434.pdf) influenced by the [TensorFlow tutorial on DCGAN](https://www.tensorflow.org/tutorials/generative/dcgan).
+This is a beginner level tutorial for generating images of handwritten digits using a [Deep Convolutional Generative Adversarial Network](https://arxiv.org/pdf/1511.06434.pdf) inspired by the [TensorFlow tutorial on DCGAN](https://www.tensorflow.org/tutorials/generative/dcgan).

 ## What are GANs?
 [Generative Adversarial Neural Networks or simply GANs](https://arxiv.org/abs/1406.2661) introduced by Goodfellow et al. is one of the most innovative ideas in modern-day machine learning.
 GANs are used extensively in the field of image and audio processing to generate high-quality synthetic data that can easily be passed off as real data.